Nanuqsaurus: Paleoecology

-Nanuqsaurus lived alongside many other dinosaurs during what is referred to as the Edmontonian faunal stage of the Latest Campanian.
+Nanuqsaurus lived alongside many other dinosaurs during what is referred to as the Edmontonian faunal stage of the latest Campanian.
+As the largest carnivore in its area it was most likely an apex predator.
 Having resided at an estimated 80°–85°N paleolatitude, isotopic analysis of oxygen-18 ratios in tooth enamel indicate cool mean annual temperatures near or just above 0 C.